 These include idolatry, neglecting prayer, or using God’s name in vain.
 Such actions damage our relationship with Him.

 An example is prioritizing material possessions over faith.
-Confessing sins against God restores spiritual priorities and provides examples of sins to say at confession that deepen faith.
+Confessing sins to God helps restore spiritual priorities.
+It also gives examples of sins to mention in confession, which can deepen faith.

 6. Sins Against Others